Tournan-en-Brie

 Tournan-en-Brie ([tuʁnɑ̃ ɑ̃ bʁi], literally Tournan in Brie), or simply Tournan, is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
 It is located in the Paris metropolitan area.

 History

 In the fourteenth century a castle was mentioned belonging to the House of Garlande, whose lords were Guy de Garlande (who still lived in 1186), Anseau Ier de Garlande (of which there is no title), Anseau II de Garlande (who lived in 1192), Robert of Garlande and Anseau III of Garlande (from 1246 to 1255).
+The lordship of Tournan (seigneur de Tournan) was purchased from Jean II de Garlande by Pierre de Chambly, chamberlain of King Philip IV, in May 1293 and yielded by him to Charles, count of Valois, in October of the same year.

 Transportation

-Tournan station is the terminus station of the RER E (previously 'EOLE') regional railway line starting from the Gare Saint Lazare in Paris.
-It is also on a regional (Transilien) line to Coulommiers.
+Tournan station is a terminus station of the RER E (previously 'EOLE') regional railway line, connecting it to Nanterre via Magenta, Haussmann–Saint-Lazare, and La Défense.
+It is also a stop on Transilien line P from Gare de l'Est to Coulommiers.

 Demographics

 Inhabitants of Tournan-en-Brie are called Tournanais in French.